edgelesssys/constellation/docs/docs/workflows/terraform-provider.md

 3. Initialize and apply the Terraform configuration.
   <tabs>
   <tabItem value="azure" label="Azure">
-  When creating a cluster on Azure, you will need to manually patch the policy of the MAA provider before creating the Constellation cluster, as this feature isn't yet available in Azure's Terraform provider.
-The Constellation CLI provides a utility for patching, but it can also be done manually.
+  When creating a cluster on Azure, you need to manually patch the policy of the MAA provider before creating the Constellation cluster, as this feature isn't available in Azure's Terraform provider yet.
+The Constellation CLI provides a utility for patching, but you can also do it manually.

   ```bash
   terraform init